 The girls love this story because there is a witch.
 The boys love this story because there is a dragon.
-Enjoy the story with eighteen kids’ yoga poses!
+Enjoy the story with twenty kids’ yoga poses!

-They flew over forests (Group Tree: Standing tall, place the heel of your foot on top of the other.
-Bring your hands together at your heart and grow your branches up tall).
+They flew over forests (Tree: Standing tall, bend your right knee.
+Place your right foot on the inside of your left leg either above or below your knee joint.
+Bring your hands in front of your heart or you can lift your arms up to the sky.).
 But the bow of the witch from her long ginger plait blew away.
-They flew to the ground to search for the bow but no bow could be found.
-Then out from a tree flapped a green bird with a bow in her beak (Bird: Standing up, bend forward from your middle, keeping your back long and straight.
-Your arms become wide wings floating up and down at your sides as you fly like a bird).
-She dropped it politely and said “Is there room on the broom for a bird like me?”.
+They flew to the ground to search for the bow, but no bow could be found.
+Then out from a tree flapped a green bird with a bow in her beak (Bird: Open your legs wide.
+Come halfway up into a flat back.
+Lift your arms out at your side like wings floating up and down as you fly like a bird.).
+She dropped it politely and said, “Is there room on the broom for a bird like me?”.
 “Yes!” cried the witch.
 And whoosh!
 They were gone.

-They flew over the rivers (River: Sitting up tall, legs out long in front of you.
-Point your toes and place your hands behind your bottom with your finger pointing towards your bottom.
-Lift up your hips).
+They flew over the rivers (River: Sit on the floor with the legs stretched straight in front.
+Place your hands on the floor behind you, fingers pointing towards your bottom.
+Pointing your toes, raise the entire body upwards.).
 But the witch let go of her wand this time.
-They flew to the ground to search for the wand but no wand could be found.
-Then all of a sudden from out of a pond leapt a dripping wet frog with a wet wand (Frog: Up on your toes, crouching down, with your knees out wide and use your hands for balance and hop!).
-He dropped it politely and said “Is there room on the broom for a frog like me?”.
+They flew to the ground to search for the wand, but no wand could be found.
+Then all of a sudden from out of a pond leapt a dripping wet frog with a wet wand (Frog: Squat down with your fingertips on the floor.
+Push up to your tiptoes, take heels off the floor and hop!).
+He dropped it politely and said, “Is there room on the broom for a frog like me?”.
 “Yes!” cried the witch.
 And whoosh!
 They were gone.

-They flew over the mountains (Mountain: Standing tall and perfectly still, eyes can be closed , breathing steady, immovable like mountains).
+They flew over the mountains (Mountain: Stand with the feet together, big toes touching each other.
+Keep the stomach tucked in, chest forward, spine stretched up and the neck straight.
+Bring arms close to your body.
+Eyes can be open or closed.
+Focus on the breath and the steadiness of the body.).
 The frog jumped for joy and the broom snapped in two!
-The witch’s half-broomstick flew into a cloud (Child Pose/Cloud: Sit on your heels, slowly bring your forehead down to rest in front of your knees, rest your arms down alongside your body).
-And the witch heard a roar that was scary and loud (Lion Breath: Kneeling up, hands wide, stick out your tongue and roar ).
-It was the Dragon, who wanted to have witch and chips for his tea (Dragon/Horse: One knee down, one knee up.
-Lift and join your hands up above your head and open your chest up to the sky)!
-But just then from out of a ditch rose a horrible beast (Monster: Standing with your legs wide, toes pointed out, bend your knees and squat.
-Take your arms out to the sides) with four frightful heads.
+The witch’s half-broomstick flew into a cloud (Child’s Pose/Cloud: Sitting on your heels, bend forward.
+Rest your forehead on the mat in front of you.
+Place your arms wherever you feel comfortable, they can be extended or down by your sides.).
+And the witch heard a roar that was scary and loud (Lion Breath: Kneeling up, hands wide, inhale and then exhale with an haaaa letting the tongue drop down and the eyes open wide.
+Let everything release with this roar.).
+It was the Dragon, who wanted to have witch and chips for his tea (Dragon: Standing up, come down onto one knee.
+Reaching your arms over your head, lift your chest.
+You may link your thumbs together and stick out your tongue as you breath out dragon fire.)!
+But just then from out of a ditch rose a horrible beast (Monster: Standing with the feet wide apart, bend your knees.
+Throw the arms out at shoulder level while bending the elbow and opening all the fingers to be faced in front.
+Lift your chest and open your shoulders.) with four frightful heads.
 It said to the dragon “That’s my witch!”.
 The dragon started to shake and “I am sorry!” he said.
-He spread out his wings and was off through the sky.
+He spread out his wings and was off through the sky (Bird: Open your legs wide.
+Come halfway up into a flat back.
+Lift your arms out at your side like wings floating up and down as you fly like a bird.).

 Please lie down comfortably and close your eyes softly.
 Feel like this kind-hearted witch who is loved by everyone.
 Be happy with this feeling.
 Let a nice smile on your face… now take a deep breath through your nose, inhale the goodness in every breath you take.
 While breathing out, leave out all the negative emotions, fears, angers, etc…